cleitonsouza01/trade/docs/index.md

 * Calculate the average price of an asset after a series of operations
 * Calculate profits or losses relative to an asset, considering all rates and costs involved on its operations

+Check the tutorials on [Introduction](introduction) to get started using the trade framework.

 ## Installation
 The trade module can be installed with pip: